 -

-Central Station â Easiest for first-timers and train arrivals; fastest access to Herengracht, Prinsengracht, Keizersgracht.
+Central Station – Easiest for first-timers and train arrivals; fastest access to Herengracht, Prinsengracht, Keizersgracht.

 -

-Anne Frank House (Prinsengracht) â Most photogenic western canals from minute one; great late afternoon/evening.
+Anne Frank House (Prinsengracht) – Most photogenic western canals from minute one; great late afternoon/evening.

 -

-Leidseplein â Best if youâre doing the Museum Quarter (Rijksmuseum/Van Gogh) or want a calmer start.
+Leidseplein – Best if you’re doing the Museum Quarter (Rijksmuseum/Van Gogh) or want a calmer start.

 -

-Damrak â Lively and central; perfect to combine a canal cruise with Old Town walking.
+Damrak – Lively and central; perfect to combine a canal cruise with Old Town walking.

-Choose your Amsterdam canal cruise departure point based on where youâll already be, the mood you want (buzzy vs. quiet), and the weather.
-With KINboat you can board at Central Station, Anne Frank House or Leidseplein/Rosewood, then let a local skipper thread you through the cityâs best anglesâopen deck for 360° visibility, or covered comfort when clouds roll in.
+Pick your Amsterdam canal cruise departure point based on where you will already be in the city, the atmosphere you are after, and the forecast.
+With KINboat you can board at Central Station, Anne Frank House or Leidseplein, then let a local skipper show you Amsterdam from its best angles.
+Choose an open deck for full 360° views on a sunny day, or settle into covered comfort when the clouds roll in.
+Every departure includes the same expert local commentary and flexible booking conditions.

-Book your Amsterdam canal cruise â flexible tickets, multiple boarding points, and routes curated by local skippers.
+Book your Amsterdam canal cruise — flexible tickets, multiple boarding points, and routes curated by local skippers.

 Frequently Asked Questions